jmcnally17/pacman-old/README.md

 brew services start mongodb-community@5.0
 ```

+### How To Use

 Now, you can clone this repository:

 ```
 git clone https://github.com/jmcnally17/pacman
 ```

-Both the backend and frontend dependencies must be installed by running `npm install` in both the [main](https://github.com/jmcnally17/pacman) and [client](https://github.com/jmcnally17/pacman/tree/main/client) directories respectively.
+Finally, both the backend and frontend dependencies must be installed by running `npm install` in both the [main](https://github.com/jmcnally17/pacman) and [client](https://github.com/jmcnally17/pacman/tree/main/client) directories respectively.

-### How to Use
+Now, you should be all setup and ready to use the app.

+Both backend and frontend servers must be running simultaneously so open two separate terminals and navigate into the main directory in one and the client directory in the other.
+Then run `npm start` in both and visit `localhost:3000` in your browser to play the game.

 ## Rules